-In 2022, the Designators are particularly interested in requests for support of permanent public art projects and projects focused on outdoor spaces.
+In 2024, the Designators are particularly interested in requests for support of permanent public art projects and projects focused on outdoor spaces.
 In addition, the Designators are seeking proposals from projects in neighborhoods that have not been well represented in previous grants, including but not limited to East Boston, South Boston, Mission Hill, Allston/Brighton, Charlestown, Chinatown, Mattapan, Hyde Park, West Roxbury, and Roslindale.

-PILOT MINI-GRANTS PROGRAM
+MINI-GRANTS PROGRAM

-In addition to their regular grant cycles in the spring and fall, The Designators have reserved up to \$40,000 in 2022 for a pilot mini-grants program, also awarded in the spring and fall.
+As part of their regular grant cycle in the fall, The Designators have reserved up to \$40,000 in 2024 for a mini-grants program.
 This program will provide grants of up to \$7,500 for immediate implementation of community and neighborhood-based public outdoor space and public art projects.
 Mini-grants are not available for historic preservation projects (those should apply to the full fall grants program).
-Funds may be requested to support purchasing of items or elements for the fabrication of permanent public art (such as murals, sculptures, installations, or other works) or for permanent improvements to outdoor public spaces (such as gardens, parks, roadway islands, publicly accessible roof-top gardens, shade structures, sidewalk furnishings, or other amenities that beautify the public realm).
+Funds may be requested to support purchasing of items or elements for the fabrication of permanent public art (such as murals, sculptures, installations, or other works) or for permanent improvements to outdoor public spaces (such as public or community gardens, parks, roadway islands, publicly accessible roof-top gardens, shade structures, sidewalk furnishings, or other amenities that beautify the public realm).